-Did you know that the ACT is accepted by all 4-year colleges?
+Did you know that the ACT is accepted by all four-year colleges?
 And that more students now end up taking the ACT than the SAT?
-With the test growing more and more popular each year, it’s smart to get a handle on what schools are toughest when it comes to applicants’ ACT scores.
+With the test growing more popular each year, it's helpful to get a handle on what schools are toughest when it comes to applicants' ACT scores.

 Read on to find out the answers to these questions (and more)!

-Below you'll find a chart of schools with students who have the highest average ACT scores.
+Here's a chart of colleges and universities whose admitted students have the highest average ACT scores:

 |34||Franklin W. Olin College of Engineering|